 In between two of Tasmania’s immense National Parks, Mount Field National Park and Southwest National Park, lie two lesser-known gems; Marriotts Falls and The Needles.

-My partner and I are usually exhausted after week of the daily grind and are constantly looking to escape the city for the weekend.
+My partner and I are usually exhausted after a week of the daily grind and are constantly looking to escape the city for the weekend.

 Although summer is over, the weather is Tasmania has been fantastic and after working half a day on Saturday we packed the van and headed off.
 With no definite plans, we headed towards the Southwest National Park in the search of waterfalls and mountains.

 We arrived at Marriotts Falls late Saturday afternoon.
 Located on the outskirts of the Mount Field National Park, Marriotts Falls is one of the lesser known waterfalls in the area.